Irishbecky91/TheWaggingTailor/README.md

 #### Colour Scheme
 The colour scheme was influenced by the home page photo.
 The yellow colour of the dog's sweater was chosen for the message bar to tie the photo in and make an attractive appearance.
 The navy coloured font, logo and nav background was influenced by the writing on the dog's ascot.

 A clean white background was chosen for the top header to help give a pleasant, uncluttered appearance.
-The main background chosen was a white background with a very faint blue/gray pawprint pattern to give a subtle but playful design.
+The main background chosen was a white background with a very faint blue/grey pawprint pattern to give a subtle but playful design.

 #### Typography
-The font chosen for the headings and important text was Libre Baskerville for it's simple, easy-to-read format.
+The font chosen for the headings and important text was Libre Baskerville for its simple, easy-to-read format.
 To complement this font, Open Sans was chosen for the standard text in text blocks and buttons, as well as the message bar.

 #### Imagery
 The imagery used in this site is entirely related to the products being sold, namely animals in clothing.
-A logo was also chosen to represent the company, showing an old style sewing machine on top and a pawprint underneath.
+A logo was also chosen to represent the company, showing an old-style sewing machine on top and a pawprint underneath.

 [Back to top ⇧](#)